Selfless Service:

 It took nearly two more weeks, but when finished, the transaction was successful and all parties were satisfied.
 I went home knowing that I had asked for and been a part of… a great miracle.

 We show our gratitude to God by keeping his commandments and by doing the works that he would do.
 This is all part of becoming God like.
-As his children, he delights in our progress to become more like him.
+As his children and like any father, he delights in our progress to become more like him.

-6. After praying and doing all that we can do, accept the outcome as God’s will:
+After praying and doing all that we can do, accept the outcome as God’s will

 Elder Brown responded, “Now Mr. Current Bush, I am the gardener here.
 I know what I want you to be.
 If I let you go the way you were going you wouldn’t have amounted to anything.
 Your branches would have gone to wood and you would have had no fruit at all.
 But now that I have cut you down, the time will soon come when your branches will be laden with fruit and all in the garden will look upon you and see and admire what you have become.”